 TGH Community Instructor, June 2020

-TGH empowers schools to successfully engage with families by bringing caregivers in to learn with their children and fostering supportive relationships between caregivers, other families in the community, and school staff.
+TGH supports schools and community organizations to successfully engage with families by bringing caregivers in to learn with their children.
+Our programs create an opportunity for families to build relationships with their instructor and other families in their community

 “TGH was the best experience of my life.
 It made me change my career.

 I am now a student in college training to be a PC Engineer!”

 TGH prepares adult learners to use the internet as a tool for economic mobility so graduates are prepared to search for jobs online, create a resume, complete online applications, and secure jobs with sustaining wages.